vaquerizaslab/fanc/fanc-doc/api/generate/map.rst

 Iterative mapping
 *****************

-Now we can use :func:`kaic.map.iterative_mapping` to start the actual mapping process:
+Now we can use :func:`fanc.map.iterative_mapping` to start the actual mapping process:

 .. literalinclude:: code/generate_example_code.py
     :language: python